Decluttering your home and life is incredible.

 Every single item doesn’t need to fall into these categories.
 You can be using something a lot, and want to have it, but not be in love with it.

 But you should have a purpose for what you want.
 So ask yourself, would I redecide to buy this?
 If the answer is no, let go of it.
+Throw it in a trash bag or donate if you’re able to.
+Don’t store items in a cabinet just because.

 You don’t need to keep something you don’t want just because you bought it before.
 If it doesn’t fall into those categories above, lose it.
-Or if you haven’t used something you thought you would within for example, 30 days, donate or get rid of it.
+Or if you haven’t used something you thought you would within, for example, 30 days, donate or get rid of it.

 You’re going to find you’re creating a life you love with what you love most.